Tristine Skyler

-Tristine Skyler (born July 27, 1971) is an American writer, playwright and producer.
-Born and raised in New York City, Skyler graduated cum laude from Princeton University.
+Tristine Skyler (born July 27, 1971) is an American writer, playwright, actress and producer.

 Early life and education

 Skyler was born and raised in New York City, where she began her career as an actress, appearing in films, television, as well as in the theatre.
 She is the sister of Edward Skyler, former Deputy Mayor of Operations for Mayor Michael R. Bloomberg.
 She attended Princeton University, graduating cum laude with a B.A. in English.